-The Bank provides for separate resolutions at general meetings on each substantially separate issue.
+The Bank conducts voting by poll for all resolutions proposed at its general meetings, for greater transparency in the voting process.
+The Bank also provides for separate resolutions on each substantially separate issue.
 It does not "bundle" resolutions, unless the resolutions are interdependent and linked so as to form one significant proposal.